mehiX/pricelists/README.md

 - Price representation - I use prices as `int64` and divide them by 100 only for use by the presentation layer.

 - Tests - given the limited time I chose to cover the main functionality with tests ([server_test.go](server_test.go)).
 The required tests are in the function `TestPrices`.
+They are more integration tests than just unit tests.
+Normally they should be separated and ran separately using Go tags.

+- Git - I tried to add clear messages to my commits and they should be just as clear as the suggested tags.